-Filmmaker Frank Shouldice writes for Culture about his acclaimed new documentary, The Man Who Wanted To Fly, released in Irish cinemas on April 29th.
+Filmmaker Frank Shouldice writes for Culture about his acclaimed new documentary, The Man Who Wanted To Fly, now available to watch on-demand.

 It has taken five and a half years but the film that wanted to fly is finally finding its wings.
 And what a journey it’s been.
 Cinematographer Dave Perry and I think back to the first time we sat down to discuss the prospects of a two-man crew making a feature documentary about septuagenarian Cavan brothers.

 Listen: Frank Shouldice, director of The Man Who Wanted To Fly, talks to RTÉ Arena:

 We need your consent to load this rte-player contentWe use rte-player to manage extra content that can set cookies on your device and collect data about your activity.
 Please review their details and accept them to load the content.Manage Preferences

 What did we know?
 We knew that Bobby Coote, the younger of the two, harboured dreams about getting airborne whilst Ernie, the senior member, was quite categorical about aviation being strictly for the birds.
 "Let me tell you something," he warned at an early stage of filming.
 "You’ll never see him flying.
 Never!"

 The Man Who Wanted To Fly - watch the trailer:

 We need your consent to load this YouTube contentWe use YouTube to manage extra content that can set cookies on your device and collect data about your activity.
 Please review their details and accept them to load the content.Manage Preferences

 Suitably chastened about inspirational storylines we made mental notes that the Bobby and Ernie Show might just take a course of its own.
 Little did we know that years later, in full technicolour as a Loosehorse Production, we would be counting down to when house lights are dimming in cinemas around the country, Ernie’s dulcet tones on a CB radio welcoming audiences into the Coote family’s hillside retreat.